 With this program, it’s important you as a handler know how to keep up with the training your dog knows.
 This is why we do multiple follow up lessons to ensure owners feel comfortable working with their dogs.
 It is also important to note, this is just a starting point (launch) in your training journey.
 Your dog will never be “done” and there is alway more to do.
 If you follow through and continue pushing you will see your training break through to the next level.

 This means that your dog has completed a series of one on one dog training lessons, launch board and train program, or puppy training project.
 We do not offer group training before completing one of the programs to ensure all the dogs have a good foundation before throwing them into a high distraction environment.
 Group classes are designed to take your dogs training to the next level, with guaranteed dog distractions.
 Classes are held in a variety of dog friendly locations such as Bridgeport Village, Stella Olson Park, Washington Square Mall, Mary S Young Park and more.
 We also offer therapy dog prep classes for preparation of taking the certification test.
-Group training is a great way to keep up with your pups training and all classes are included in your lifetime membership.
-You can attend as many classes as you’d like for as long as you own your dog!
+Group training is a great way to keep up with your pups training and all classes are included in your membership.

 The puppy training program is a unique program which allows people to still have a young puppy, but not having to go through all of the tough puppy training.
 We do this program to help families set their dog up for success and create happy, obedient dogs from the very beginning.
 We understand that puppies are a lot of work and require a lot of attention.
 This program ensures your puppy is well socialized and comes home with an amazing start to their life.